Pterygotidae: Gigantism

-Size comparison of the largest recognized species of each pterygotid genus known from reasonably extensive fossil material.
+Size comparison of the largest recognized species of each pterygotid genus (and Ciurcopterus) known from reasonably extensive fossil material.

 The Pterygotidae includes the largest known arthropods to have ever lived, with several species surpassing two metres in length (such as Jaekelopterus rhenaniae at 2.5 metres and Acutiramus bohemicus at 2.1 metres).
 There are several known factors that restrict the size arthropods are able to grow to.
 These factors include respiration, the energy it costs to moult, locomotion and the properties of the exoskeleton.
 Except the cheliceral claws, which are robust and heavily sclerotized, a majority of fossilized large pterygotid body segments are unmineralized and thin.
 Even the plates that form the surface of the abdominal segments, the stergites and sternites, are preserved as paper-thin compressions which suggests that pterygotids were very light-weight in construction.
 Similar adaptations have been observed in other prehistoric giant arthropods, such as Arthropleura, and may be vital to the evolution of arthropod gigantism as a light-weight build decreases the influence of size-restricting factors.

 Though they were the largest arthropods known to have ever existed, the light-weight build of the pterygotids means that they are unlikely to have been the heaviest.
 Giant eurypterids of other lineages, notably the deep-bodied walking forms of the Hibbertopteridae, such as the almost 2 metre long Hibbertopterus, might have rivalled the pterygotids in weight, if not surpassed them.